chiva/Platex/README.rst

 Platex
 ======

 Platex is an experimentation platform based on Arduino, Firmata and Python that will allow you to interface with chips, sensors and shields without writing a single line of code.
+It works in Windows, Linux and Mac OS.

 .. image:: https://raw.github.com/chiva/Platex/gh-pages/images/configuration.jpg
    :align: left